 In Eq.
-4, h_f =the fracture height, w_f =the fracture width, and q_t =the total volumetric injection rate.
+4, h_f is fracture height, w_f is fracture width, and q_t is total volumetric injection rate.
 Combined with Eq.
 2, Eq.
 4 can easily be applied to predict rates of gel front propagation and gel dehydration.
 These equations form the basis for Model 2.
-In Fig. 8, the open symbols with dashed lines show gel front positions predicted for three injection rates in $48 \times 1.5 \times 0.04$ in. fractures.
+In Fig. 8, the open symbols with the dashed lines show gel front positions predicted for three injection rates in 48x1.5x0.04-in. fractures.
 The solid symbols show the experimental values.
-A comparison of Figs. 3 and 8 reveals that except for the 413-ft/D case, the experimental data were matched better by Model 2 than by Model 1.
+A comparison of Figs. 3 and 8 reveals that except for the 413-ft/d case, the experimental data were matched better by Model 2 than by Model 1.
 Of course, Model 2 provides an excellent match for the experimental leakoff rates (Fig. 7).

 Additional comparisons of experimental results and predictions from Models 1 and 2 are included in Table 2.
 This table lists results from experiments in the $12 \times 12 \times 0.04$ -in. fractures as well as those in the $48 \times 1.5 \times 0.04$ -in. fractures.
 Regarding the rate of gel propagation, Model 2 gave more accurate predictions than Model 1 when rates were high.
-The success of Model 1 at 413 ft/D was not surprising, because this model was based on a curve fit of low-rate data.
+The success of Model 1 at 413 ft/d was not surprising since this model was based on a curve fit of low-rate data.
 Nevertheless, Model 2 provided reasonable predictions at low rates.

-Regarding leakoff data (i.e., flow from the matrix), Model 2 generally provided significantly better predictions than Model 1, although Model 1 performed acceptably at low rates in the 4-ft-long fractures.
-Model 1 consistently out-performed Model 2 in predicting the final, average gel composition in the fractures.
-Except at the highest rate, concentration predictions from Model 2 were typically 60 to 90% too high.
-However, some experimental error was associated with our concentration determinations.
-Also, evidence exists that some free chromium and uncrosslinked HPAM leaked off into the porous rock during gel dehydration.11 Furthermore, the flowing gel may be slightly more concentrated than the originally injected gel.^{10,11} These phenomena could decrease the mass of gel that accumulated at a given point in the fracture, mitigating the concentration overpredictions for Model 2.
-Additional work is needed to establish the exact reason for the overpredictions of Model 2.
+Regarding leakoff data (i.e., flow from the matrix), Model 2 generally provided significantly better predictions than Model 1, although Model 1 performed acceptably at low rates in the 4ft-long fractures.
+Model 1 consistently out-performed Model 2 in predicting the final average gel composition in the fractures.
+Except at the highest rate, concentration predictions from Model 2 were typically 60% to 90% too high.
+However, some experimental error was associated with our concentration